Rugby league in England: England

 On 5 April 1904, England played their first game, losing 9–3 to Other Nationalities in a 12-a-side match at Wigan.
-With the exception of the 1995 World Cup, matches involving England were not deemed to have Test status, which applied only to the full Great Britain side.
+With the exception of 1975, England was represented by Great Britain in international tournaments, but since 1995 has competed as a standalone nation.
+Unlike Great Britain, an England side has never won the World Cup, and non-World Cup matches involving England were not deemed to have Test status, which applied only to the full Great Britain side.